 There are no labs for the following competency categories: Trauma, Fluoro, Mobiles, Geriatrics and Pediatrics.
 Students may attempt Geriatric comps after completing Patient Care course (Term 1) and after learning that specific exam/lab in Procedure's course.
 There is no specific Procedures chapter on Geriatric.
 Geriatric/pediatric modifications are covered with general Procedures chapters.
 Students do not need to wait to attempt Pediatric comps until the Pediatric Procedures chapter but must first complete Pediatric Fuji Control Panel objectives in Term 2.
 The C-arm comps may be attempted once Surgical objectives are completed in Terms 1 & 2.
-Trauma comps require a modification - students may opt (but are not required) to wait until after the Trauma Chapter in Term 4 if they have not had sufficient clinical exposure to modifications.
+Trauma comps require a modification and cannot be done until Term 3 - students may opt (but are not required) to wait until after the Trauma Chapter in Term 4 if they have not had sufficient clinical exposure to modifications.